uwescience/MinWA/methods.md

 Overall, this project utilized exploratory data analysis

   - The demographic distribution of workers, (WHO?)
-      - Look at the distribution of low wage workers by race, gender, and age across the Puget Sound
+      - Look at the distribution of low-wage workers by race, gender, and age across the Puget Sound

   - residential displacement, (WHAT?)
     - Aggregate measures: